 The world we live in is full of stressors, and emotional trauma can have a huge impact on your body’s physical health.
 Postmenopausal bleeding can be one of these physical manifestations of an intensely stressful or emotional event since your hormones may be on overdrive.
 I’ve seen it time and again in my practice – grief or anxiety triggers spontaneous bleeding events in women.
 In the six months following 9/11, for instance, I evaluated hordes of women with postmenopausal bleeding.
-Since that event, I haven’t seen another time with so many bleeding.

-First and foremost, you should make an appointment with your health care practitioner.
+First and foremost, you should make an appointment with your healthcare practitioner.
 All bleeding after menopause is considered abnormal until evaluated – it’s the old “better safe than sorry” adage at work.
 This standard of care is important; early identification of abnormal uterine tissue, precancerous tissue, and especially uterine cancer is critical to saving lives.

 Most abnormalities in the uterus can be easily treated with great success when identified early.
 And while some of these cases turn out to be very serious and require immediate consultation with a cancer specialist, that certainly isn’t the reality in all cases of postmenopausal bleeding or discovery of abnormal tissue.
 Fear can be a powerful deterrent in seeking help, but a delayed evaluation due to the possibility of something serious happening could very well make a difference in the success of treatment.
 I certainly understand the reluctance to face a possible crisis – particularly if you are already dealing with emotional trauma of some kind – but I urge you to seek help promptly if you see bleeding or spotting after menopause.